Chapter 9: Networking and Open Source Concepts Class 12 Computer Science NCERT Solutions

 What are Cookies?

-Cookies are small files that store user information and are used to identify the user when they log into a system.
+Cookies are small files that store user information and help identify users when they log into a system.

 Script Type: Server-side script

-Difference: Freeware is software available for unlimited use at no cost, while free software may only be free for a limited time.
+Difference: Freeware is available for unlimited use at no cost, while free software may only be free for a limited time or under conditions.

 Cable Layout:

-Switch Placement: In the layout, a switch is needed in all the buildings to interconnect the group of cables from the different computers in each building.
+A switch is needed in all buildings to interconnect computers within each building.

 Cable Layout:

-We recommend Bus Topology for cabling between buildings.
+Bus Topology is recommended for connecting the buildings.

-Switch Placement: A switch should be installed in each building to interconnect the group of cables from the different computers in each building.
+A switch should be installed in each building.

-The most suitable location for the server is UVW-TOWN because it is approximately equidistant from the villages P, Q, and R, ensuring efficient connectivity.
+The server should be placed at UVW-TOWN as it is centrally located and equidistant from the villages P, Q, and R.

 Cable Layout: